borntofrappe/svelte-tutorial/Fubuki/README.md

 In a [Fubuki puzzle](http://www.thepuzzleclub.com/fubuki.php) you are provided with a grid and tasked to fill the columns and rows with unique numbers.
 Below each column, next to each row you are provided with the sum of the values contained in each section, so that the game is complete when the numbers add up together to the goal value.

-The goal of this project is to create addition tables inspired by the game as proposed on [Ouest France](https://jeux.ouest-france.fr/jeux-de-chiffres/fubuki/).
+The goal of this project is to create such addition tables with keyboard and touch interaction.

 ## utils